Kitwood: History

-The earliest signs of human activity in Kitwood are a number of Mesolithic flint implements that have been found near the hamlet since the 1950s.
+The earliest signs of human activity in Kitwood are a number of Mesolithic flint implements that have been found near the hamlet since the 2000s.
 Later evidence of Roman activity may also be present nearby as it has been suggested that Swelling Lane, which runs through the hamlet toward Ropley, is the remains of a Roman Road.
+However, no conclusive evidence exists of this.

 Medieval

 Archaeological evidence of activity in around the hamlet is minimal with only a few medieval potsherds found around the area.
 Since the early 1400s, Kitwood is also regularly mentioned in legal documents relating to Ropley.
 Kitwood Lane is recorded in a court roll record from 1413 as "kitteswodeweye" and during a hedgerow dating survey, commissioned for the Four Marks Village Design Statement, the hedgerow on either side of Kitwood Lane was dated to "approximately 800 years old".
 The wealth of records suggests significant activity in the area since the 1400s but little evidence of settlement.
 It is known that since the 13th Century there was settlement near Old Down Wood, northwest of the Hamlet.